Kwinana Freeway Northbound Widening - Russell Road to Roe Highway

 This project forms part of our overall plan to transform Mitchell and Kwinana freeways to support population growth and economic development.

-Shared path closures
+Shared path closures - Phase 4

+The detour length will be progressively shortened from April 2019 as sections of the new PSP are opened.
 Our information sheet includes detailed maps and frequently asked questions.

 Commencement of Works